Artificial Reefs and Nearshore Nourishment on the Gold Coast: What the Monitoring Shows

 Palm Beach Artificial Reef (PBAR)

-Informed by the monitoring results from Narrowneck, PBAR was completed in September 2019.
-Recent Wave Peel Tracking (WPT) has shown the development of sandbank surf breaks around the reef.
-Ongoing surveys also indicate that the nourished sand remains retained around the reef, enhancing the coastal landscape and supporting its recreational potential.
+Monitoring has shown the development of sandbank surf breaks around the reef, including waves associated with sand movement and reef influence.
+Surveys have also indicated that nourished sand has remained within the Palm Beach system, enhancing the coastal landscape and supporting its recreational potential.

 Used monitoring results from Narrowneck for informed design and implementation.